yoel2019/eic-inspection-app/README.md

 3. Add `localhost` (without http:// or port)

 ## Default Admin Account
-The first user with email `yoellaya@gmail.com` or `admin@eic.com` will automatically be assigned admin role.
+The first user with email `admin@eic.com` will automatically be assigned admin role.

 ## Troubleshooting